Rahul998485/mirror_me/README.md

 4) cloth-mask (binary mask of cloth image, you can generate it with simple pillow/opencv function)
 5) pose (pose keypoints of the person, generate with openpose COCO-18 model (OpenPose from the official repository is preferred))
 6) Also, make a test_pairs.txt file for your custom images. (accordingly).

+  ##
+ our project based on research paper of VITON